NIVANorge/Mobius2/docs/mobiviewdocs/mobiview.md

 ![MobiView2](../img/mobiview.png)

+## Downloading MobiView2

+The [source code for MobiView2](https://github.com/NIVANorge/MobiView2) is open source under the Apache 2.0 license.
+However we don't have a portable build system yet, so to get the program we suggest you follow the [getting started guide](../gettingstarted/gettingstarted.html).

 ## Parameter editing

 MobiView2 allows you to [edit parameter values](parameters.html) and immediately re-run the model to see the effects.
 This gives you an interactive experience of calibrating the model and looking at effects of scenarios.
 When you re-run a model, the main plot (and additional plot view) is automatically refreshed with the new results.